Trump's faulty trade math may not make America greater, or richer

 Most economists disagree with the notion that the trade deficit matters much to a country as large and self-sufficient as the United States.

-Trade at that scale in particular is shaped by global savings and investment patterns that in recent years have favored the United States.
+Trade at that scale in particular is shaped by global savings and investment patterns that in recent years have favoured the United States.

 By the statistics most widely accepted among economists, the U.S. position with the rest of the world has been steadily improving as investment flows into the country from abroad and supports millions of jobs.